Elshety/week-5-cloud/activities/activity-fullstack-cicd.md

 ---

 ## Starter Files
 No pre-existing files are required.
 You will build everything from scratch during the activity.
+However you can use the attached starter files:
+1. Frontend (React)
+2. Backend (Node.js + Express)

 ---